Inspector Rex: Rex's partners

 The first "team leader", Richard "Richie" Moser is a hard-bitten cop who, as the first season begins, is going through a bitter divorce from his wife Gina, who takes all their furniture.
-Moser is also attempting to quit smoking, to improve his blood circulation.
+Moser is also attempting to quit smoking to improve his blood circulation.
 An ex-truck driver, Moser credits Max Koch with keeping him from a life of crime, at one point telling Koch that "I'd be on the wrong side of the law too, just like him", referring to a young pickpocket he has just chased through central Vienna.

-Moser befriended Rex whose former police trainer, Michael, was shot and killed by an escaping suspect.
+Moser befriended Rex, whose former police trainer, Michael, was shot and killed by an escaping suspect.
 To save the dog from being put down, Moser "adopted" him without ever completing any of the official paperwork.
-He famously declares at one point, "My taxes pay for this dog, so why can't I give him a better home?".
+He famously declares at one point, "My taxes pay for this dog, so why can't I give him a better home?"
 Moser, in contrast to his successors, is shown to be quite athletic, often performing acrobatic stunts while chasing suspects.
 Moretti's looks were also exploited by the producers of the show.
-He made several nude appearances, including an episode where Moser and a female colleague frolick naked in the woods to attract a serial killer targeting young couples.
+He made several nude appearances, including an episode where Moser and a female colleague frolic naked in the woods to attract a serial killer targeting young couples.

 As Moser's personal life improves, his sense of humour returns.
-This is noticeable in the general lightening in the tone of the show from the initial episodes ("Diagnosis Murder" being a prime example) to ones with more light-hearted banter among the officers.
+This is noticeable in the general lightening in the tone of the show from the initial episodes ("Diagnosis Murder" being a prime example) to ones with more lighthearted banter among the officers.
 Being a bachelor, Moser flirts with many of the attractive women featured in the storylines.
 Moser begins a relationship with Sonja, his local vet, which Rex thoroughly disapproves of and constantly tries to sabotage.
 In time, Rex accepts Sonja and even pretends to have an injured paw when he wants her to stay with him.
 Sonja eventually leaves Moser and Rex when she is offered a job in America.

-In the final scenes of the season 4 episode "Moser's Death", Moser is killed in the line of duty by an escaped 'border-line psychopath' played by famous German actor Ulrich Tukur (Das Leben der Anderen) while Moser is rescuing his lover, Patricia Neuhold (a psychologist who has been helping with the case).
+In the final scenes of the season 4 episode "Moser's Death", Moser is killed in the line of duty by an escaped 'borderline psychopath', played by famous German actor Ulrich Tukur (Das Leben der Anderen) while Moser is rescuing his lover, Patricia Neuhold (a psychologist who has been helping with the case).
 The escapee commits suicide just after he kills Moser, and there is a heartbreaking scene at the hospital after the doctor tells Moser's friends that he died.
 Rex takes a squeaky toy that Moser bought at the beginning of the episode to Moser's body and squeaks it until he accepts his master is gone, then he lays his head on Moser's chest and the scene fades to white.